ammarchalifah/data-eng-zoomcamp/README.md

 **Lesson 4 - Airflow, GCS, and BigQuery**

 Orchestrate workflows using Airflow, ingest data to Google Cloud Storage, and create data warehouse using BigQuery.

+**Lesson 5 - Celery**

+Create an API endpoint using FastAPI, task queue manager using Celery, task monitoring using Flower, and message broker using RabbitMQ.

+**Lesson 6 - DBT**

+Data catalog, documentation, and lineage using DBT (Data Build Tool).